Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-3/02-normalization.md

 ## Count normalization in RNA-seq

 In order to compare expression levels between genes within a sample, or genes across multiple samples, it is critical the data is normalized to allow appropriate interpretation of the results.
-Which normalization strategy depends on several factors such as the library type, as well as the comparison you wish to make (e.g. within- vs between-sample).
+Which normalization strategy used depends on several factors such as library type, and type of comparison you wish to make (e.g. within- vs between-sample).

 Below we will discuss the major sources of variation that need to be accounted for during normalization in order to reach appropriate conclusions about your results.
 Subsequently, we will discuss the normalization approaches that account for these sources of variation and when to use them.

+## Sources of variation in RNA-seq data requiring normalization

 ### Gene length

-Genes length typically varies a great deal across the genome of virtually all organisms.
+Genes length typically varies a great deal across transcriptomes.
 In the below example, we see two genes, X and Y. If we were to simply compare the number of reads successfully mapped to gene X and gene Y, we would conclude gene X is expressed ~2x that of gene Y.

 However, since gene X is ~2x longer than gene Y, gene X contributed ~2x as many RNA fragments to the original sequencing library.
 Gene X therefore only has more reads mapped to it because it is longer, **NOT** because it is truly expressed at greater level than gene Y.